 How to Look Stylish Every Day: Seven Easy Tips

-My clients were in all seasons of life: from stay at home moms to seasoned executives and single professionals to recently retired.
+My clients were in all seasons of life: stay at home moms, seasoned executives, single professionals and recently retired.
 While they were diverse, they all shared one thing in common: they wanted to look stylish within their lives without having to fuss and fret about it.

-So today I thought I would share what I learned from working and speaking with thousands of women.
+Today, I thought I would share what I learned from working and speaking with thousands of women.
 I didn’t pull these tips out of thin air.
-Rather, these are the strategies and advice that worked for my clients time and again.
+These are the strategies and advice that worked for my clients time and again.

-They are practical, easy to implement and will help you look stylish all the time.
+They are practical, simple to implement, and will help you look stylish all the time.

-Almost every woman I know has an article of clothing or an entire outfit that they make due with, but they don’t love it, or even like it.
+Almost every woman I know has an article of clothing or an entire outfit that they make do with, but they don’t love it or even like it.
 Sometimes it doesn’t reflex their style at all.

 Clothes.
 Wear.
 Out.

 Of all the advice I give, this is the one I get the most push back over.
 I promise you on all that is holy; if you are wearing clothes that are 20 years old, they are dating you.